nim-lang/Nim/styleguide.rst

 Types
 -----

-Types should also be documented.
-This documentation can also contain code samples, but those are likely better placed with the functions to which they refer.
+Exported types should also be documented.
+This documentation can also contain code samples, but those are better placed with the functions to which they refer.

 ```nim
 type